-These are absolutely gorgeous decorations for a home or office, require very little care, and are fun and fairly easy to make for crafters of all skill levels.
+These mason jar terrariums make absolutely gorgeous decorations for a home or office, require very little care, and are fun and fairly easy to make for crafters of all skill levels.

 2. Small river rocks